shy-r/abmcovidvirusresponse/README.md

 # Simulation Model of the Health and Economic Trade-offs in Responses to Covid-19 Type Viruses
-This Netlogo model tries to simulate the spread of the viruses like Covid-19 and the resulting health and economic impacts in a virtual city.
+This Netlogo model tries to simulate the spread of the viruses like Covid-19 and the resulting health and economic impacts of virus responses in a virtual city.

 The model supposes 40 households (H) in a city and 100 people in these households.
 The ages of the people in the model are distributed by 1) retired age 65 or older, 2) working age 18-64, or 3) school age under 18 based on the demographic sliders.
 And each person is assigned to a household such that there is at least one legal adult above 18 years of age per household.
 To simplify the model, we suppose that people go to school until they are 18, work until they are 65, after which they retire and live until a maximum age of 90.